 Deutsche Börse Group's pivotal role in the financial sector requires that it handles information - and especially sensitive data and facts - responsibly.
 A number of rules are in force throughout the Group to ensure that employees comply with this.
-These cover both legal requirements and special policies applicable to the relevant industry segments, such as the whistleblowing system and risk and control management policies.
+They comprise both statutory and internal rules that can be adapted specifically to individual industry segments.
+They include policies on whistleblowing, risk management and the internal control system.